canada-ca/canada-ca.github.io/_posts/2020-12-15-choosing-buttons.md

 Canada Revenue Agency - Institutional landing page (image)

 In the spring of 2020, when the Coronavirus landing page was receiving extremely heavy traffic, anxiety about the virus was high.
-Data showed that an enormous number of visitors wanted to check symptoms to see if they had COVID-19.
+Call centres were swamped with people wanting to check their symptoms to see if they had COVID-19.
 To support them, we worked with Health Canada to add a super task button at the top of the page.
 It led to the newly developed symptoms checker.
-Again, this worked well because it was what most visitors were coming to the page for at that time.
-When that behaviour changed, HC removed the button.
+Again, this worked well because it provided an answer for a key task visitors were coming to the page for at that time.
+Health Canada repeated this approach recently when it became mandatory for travellers to use the ArriveCan app to enter the country.
+The super task button at the top of the page supported users and redirected them to web content instead of call centres.

 ## A time for the middle of the page